 Below are exports from the Dominican Republic that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Dominican Republic’s goods trail Dominican importer spending on foreign products.

 Dominican Republic has highly negative net exports and therefore deep international trade deficits under the mineral fuels including oil category.
-This is particularly true for the country’s red ink for refined petroleum oils, petroleum gases and crude petroleum oil.
+Red ink expanded most intensely for refined petroleum oils, petroleum gases and crude petroleum oil.

 Dominican Export Companies